phillee20/Booking-System/README.md

 ```
 node index.js
 ```
 cd into Booking-System/client and run below.
-Copy http://localhost:5173/ into your URL address bar
+Copy http://localhost:5173/ which is the result of the below command into your URL address bar.
 ```
 yarn dev
 ```

+You are now connected!